vallezw/Image-Uploader/README.md

 ```

 #### Run the docker file
-Once you finished setting up the file you can go ahead and host it with
+Once you finished setting up the file you can go ahead and run it with

 1. Building
    ```sh